 The Swifts changed their ground several times, before in 1906 moving to Olive Grove.
 The 1912-13 season saw the team capture their first honours, winning both the Worcester and Bromsgrove Charity Cups.
 Just before the outbreak of the First World War the Swifts reached their first County Cup Final, but were beaten 3-1 by the then powerful Badsey Rangers.
 After the war the Swifts came back with a vengeance and between 1925 and 1927 produced a historic hat-trick of County Cup wins.
-Twenty years passed before the Swifts lifted the trophy again, and another 35 years in 1982 reached the final again, but lost 2-0 to Metal Box.
+Twenty years passed before the Swifts lifted the trophy again, and another 35 years until 1982 when they reached the final again, but lost 2-0 to Metal Box.
 During this time Swifts moved to their present ground at the Walshes Meadow.
 The 1970-71 season saw the return of Stourport Swifts to the First Division of the Worcester League after an absence of many years.

 In 1979, after eight seasons in the Worcester League, the Swifts were elected to Division Two of the West Midlands (Regional) League.
 After consolidating their position for half a dozen seasons, they gained promotion to Division One in 1986, after finishing fourth in the league.

 The Swifts first year in Division One saw them finishing last but one, just avoiding relegation, but the following campaign saw them finish runners-up to Rocester and earn promotion to the Premier Division.
-After a struggle in the initial season, the Swifts have gradually improved each year, and in the 1991-92 season they finished 3rd after heading the division for most of the season.
+After a struggle in the initial season, the Swifts gradually improved each year, and in the 1991-92 season they finished 3rd after heading the division for most of the season.

 Following this in 1992-93, they won the Premier Division Cup and the Worcester Senior Urn.

-The 1993-94 season was another successful season which saw the club finish runners-up in the Premier Division and pull off another cup double again winning the Worcester Senior Urn as well as the Worcester Infirmary Cup, beating Bromsgrove Rovers on both occasions.
+The 1993-94 season was another successful season which saw the club finish runners-up in the Premier Division and pull off another cup double, again winning the Worcester Senior Urn as well as the Worcester Infirmary Cup, beating Bromsgrove Rovers on both occasions.

 Despite finishing runners-up in the Premier Division, they failed to be elected to the newly formed Midland Football Alliance.